DragonPG2000/Cancer/Readme.md

 ```

 ### Model Configuration
-Modify `model_configs.py` to change model hyperparameters and settings.
+Modify `model_configs.py` to change thresholds for the models' inference

 ## Results
-Inference results are stored in `inference_results.md`, and other results are logged in `results.md`.
+Inference predictions of the best model are stored in `inference_results.csv`, and other results are logged in `results.md`.

-## Contributing
-If you'd like to contribute, please fork the repository and create a pull request with your changes.

-## License
-This project is licensed under the MIT License.